 As per the Insurance Bureau of Canada, the primary factors for calculating premiums are various.
-Your location, the records of drivers named on your policy, the age, type and make of the car you drive are the main ones.
+Your location, the records of drivers named on your policy, the age, type, and make of the car you drive are the main ones.
 A vehicle is a big investment for many and insurance premiums are an additional cost.

 The kind of Car: While measuring up a car, the repair costs, injury rates etc. are considered.
-Based on how expensive the car could be, the risk of theft or the probability of a car to get involved in a collision is high.
+Based on how expensive the car could be, the risk of theft or the probability of a car getting involved in a collision is high.
 The overall claims experience of various car models is also researched to gather this data.

-The Abstract: Your driving records show your driving habits, any claims where you are more than 25% at fault, the license history and convictions etc. Any impaired driving or speeding violations do show up as well.
+The Abstract: Your driving records show your driving habits, any claims where you are more than 25% at fault, the license history and convictions, etc. Any impaired driving or speeding violations do show up as well.
 If you have taken a recognized driver education program it may look good on your abstract.